 Welcome to Johns Hopkins GeneSTAR

-GeneSTAR is a family-based study in initially healthy brothers and sisters, and offspring of people with early onset coronary disease under 60 years of age, The goal is to discover and amplify mechanisms of atherosclerotic vascular diseases and attendant problems such as stroke and circulatory problems
+GeneSTAR is a family-based study in initially healthy brothers and sisters, and offspring of people with early onset coronary disease under 60 years of age, The goal is to discover and amplify mechanisms of atherosclerotic vascular diseases and the major attendant problems such as stroke and coronary heart disease.

-The African American and European American family cohort a have undergone extensive screening, genetic testing, and follow-up for new cardiovascular disease, stroke, and other clinical events for 5 to 32 years.
-Currently genetic data consists of a 1 Million genome wide scan, exome chip, and soon, whole genome sequencing as part of the new TOPMed program.
-We have created pluripotent stem cells that may be used to create new derived cell lines that can be used as models for the study of disease, offering an enormous opportunity for functional studies of genetic findings.
+Our African American and European American family cohort has undergone extensive screening, genetic testing, and follow-up for new cardiovascular disease, stroke, and other clinical events for 5 to 32 years.
+Currently genetic data consists of a 1 Million genome wide scan, exome chip, and whole genome sequencing as part of the new NIH TOPMed program.

 In 2017, the health outcomes follow-up and update is being conducted, as ioccurs every 5 years, allowing us to gain data from 5-34 years after participants first entered our study.